 - Shows response to the words or gestures you do.

-During 9 months to1 Year of age stage, your baby tends to become very social, performs certain actions like elders and becomes a bit responsible.
+During the 9 months to 1 year of age stage, your baby tends to become very social, performs certain actions like elders, and becomes a bit responsible.
 Self-regulation is an important factor to be considered at this stage.
 By now, your baby would be able to:

 - Holds a cup while drinking from it.